 24Then God commanded, “Let the earth produce all kinds of animal life: domestic and wild, large and small” — and it was done.
 25So God made them all, and he was pleased with what he saw.

-When the LORD2.4 the LORD: See LORD in Word List.
-God made the universe, 5there were no plants on the earth and no seeds had sprouted, because he had not sent any rain, and there was no one to cultivate the land; 6but water would come up from beneath the surface and water the ground.
+When the LORD God made the universe, 5there were no plants on the earth and no seeds had sprouted, because he had not sent any rain, and there was no one to cultivate the land; 6but water would come up from beneath the surface and water the ground.

 10A stream flowed in Eden and watered the garden; beyond Eden it divided into four rivers.
 11The first river is the Pishon; it flows round the country of Havilah.
 12(Pure gold is found there and also rare perfume and precious stones.)
-13The second river is the Gihon; it flows round the country of Cush.2.13 Cush (of Mesopotamia); or Ethiopia.
+13The second river is the Gihon; it flows round the country of Cush.
 14The third river is the Tigris, which flows east of Assyria, and the fourth river is the Euphrates.

 15Then the LORD God placed the man in the Garden of Eden to cultivate it and guard it.
-16He said to him, “You may eat the fruit of any tree in the garden, 17except the tree that gives knowledge of what is good and what is bad.2.17; 2.9 knowledge of what is good and what is bad; or knowledge of everything.
+16He said to him, “You may eat the fruit of any tree in the garden, 17except the tree that gives knowledge of what is good and what is bad.
 You must not eat the fruit of that tree; if you do, you will die the same day.”

 18Then the LORD God said, “It is not good for the man to live alone.
 I will make a suitable companion to help him.”
 19So he took some soil from the ground and formed all the animals and all the birds.
 Then he brought them to the man to see what he would name them; and that is how they all got their names.
 20So the man named all the birds and all the animals; but not one of them was a suitable companion to help him.